c12i/akan-name-generataor/README.md

 To view the app, open the Github Pages link provided below on the README.
 Here is a run through of how to set up the application
 * Step 1 : Clone this repository using git clone https://github.com/collinsmuriuki/akan-name-generataor.git, or downloading a ZIP file of the code.
-* Step 2 :
+* Step 2 : The repository, if downloaded as a .zip file will need to be extracted o your preferred location and opened
+* Step 3 : Open the index.html file to view the application on your preferred web browser
 ## Known Bugs
-* Some dates will not produce valid output e.g 1995 - 5 - 19
 * Formula provided to determine day of birth shows inconsistency in its results
 ## Technologies Used
 * HTML